DragonBox/uplift-documentation/source/howto/guid-fragility.rst

 Why GUIDs are fragile?
 ----------------------

-If you don't track them, or lose them, Unity will most probably generate a different ID for the same dependency.
+If you don't track GUIDs, or lose them, Unity will generate a new one and most probably it will generate a different ID for the same asset.

+Another breakage can happen if you reuse an asset to do something else.

+Let's say you installed a module that came with some examples.
+You decided you didn't need the examples but prefered to create a feature out of them.
+After all they might be almost what you need!

+To get started you moved out the Examples files into a different area, and started modifying the examples to do what you do.

+**Wrong!**

+Both Unity and Uplift expects a GUID to be attached to a specific asset.
+Your new asset is still seen conceptually as the original example code.

+If you upgrade your package using Unity, it will try to get the newer version of the Example asset onto your working code.
+If you ask Uplift to nuke or upgrade you asset, the same conflict will happen.

 How to detect and correct issues?
 ---------------------------------